Skip to main content

 The instrument was updated in its third edition (WAVR-21 V3) to address both workplace and campus settings, reflecting decades of empirical research on the behavioral pathways that precede targeted violence.

-What “Structured Professional Judgment” Means
+What Does “Structured Professional Judgment” Mean?

 The WAVR-21 is a structured professional judgment (SPJ) tool.
 This is a specific category of risk assessment methodology that sits between two extremes: